-You will be surprised to know that chocolate actually DOES grow on trees!
-Chocolate comes from beans which are grown on cacao trees that are native to Central & South America.
+You will be surprised to know that chocolate (cacao) actually DOES grow on trees!
+Raw chocolate comes from beans which are grown on cacao trees that are native to Central & South America.
 It is also grown commercially and approximately 70% of the worlds cacao is grown in Africa.

 The cacao tree has a large orange fruit about the size of a small pumpkin and contains small beans.
 The raw beans can be very beneficial and contain loads of vitamin C and magnesium.
 They also contain quite a lot of caffeine in them.
 The fruit also attracts forest animals who eat the fruit, but throw the beans aside, lucky for us!